lukas362/Lukas-website/README.md

 link to webbsite

 ## 💻 Overview about my website
-I started this webbsite project as a fun and challenging side project in early November of 2025.
-The webbsite features a main menu which gives a brief introduction about me, links to other sites you can find me on, what work I've done before and what i do now and last but not least ways you can contact me.
+I started this website project as a fun and challenging side project in late Octover / November of 2025.
+The website features a main menu which gives a brief introduction about me, links to other sites you can find me on, what work I've done before and what i do now and last but not least ways you can contact me.

 ## 📙 Features
 - Animated partical background (Random colors)